Majors and Minors

 All majors in economics require the Economics Core Curriculum of ECN 101, 102, 201, 202, 214 and 488.
 For additional requirements for each major please consult the Undergraduate Catalog at the links below:

-Economics minors complete a total of six courses (18 credits) including ECN 101, 102, one or both of 201 or 202, and any other two or three additional economics electives.
+Economics minors complete a total of six courses (18 credits): ECN 101, 102, 201, 202, and two economics electives.
 Please consult the College’s Undergraduate Catalog for additional requirements at the link below:

 For a listing of course descriptions, please see the course catalog.